 Heidi is currently employed at Howard County Public Schools working as a special educator and team leader at the elementary level.
 Heidi works directly with AJ supporting their students at school to be as inclusive as possible.
 Heidi became interested in Camp Inclusion after many discussions with AJ about the program and is excited to be part of the team.
 She understands the importance of the program and believe strongly in Camp Inclusion's mission to "build supportive and inclusive friendships."
 In addition to teaching, Heidi also owns and manages a local bakery called "Once Upon a Crumb."

-Sue Kay, Financial Chair
+Sue Kay, Treasurer

 Sue is a retired manager in Land Department at Winchester Homes.
 Professional skills include contract management for land acquisition, budget preparation for homeowner associations, communication with internal and external customers including State and County governments in Maryland and Virginia.
 Active in community service working with ReLeaf Fairfax, USO Metro, Capital Area Food Bank, and Camp Inclusion.